Xskullibur/CS203-Quagmire/README.md

 ## Introduction

-Welcome to the G1T3 project.
-This application is a full-stack solution that combines a Spring Boot backend with a Next.js frontend, orchestrated using Docker for easy development and deployment.
+Welcome to the G1T3 project (Name TBC pls come up and update once we think of smt).
+This application is a full-stack solution that combines a Spring Boot backend with a Next.js frontend, orchestrated using Docker for easy development and deployment, (we will probably host it on AWS but not cfm)

 **Brief description of what the application does, its main features, and its purpose**